rylev/component-book/src/encoding.md

 After that is where things get interesting.
 Using an `alias export` we effectively reach into `$firstInstance` and grab the export named "two" and bind that export to the name `$two`.
 Without this alias function we had no way to refer to that export.
 Now we can refer to that export as the function `$two` as if it had been defined at the top level (even when in reality it was defined inside a nested core module).

 That by itself is not too interesting, but next we instantiate the core module `$doSomething` with an *inline* instance instead of providing `$firstInstance`.
 This inline instance exports a function called "myNumber" which is defined using the function definition `$two`.
-Effectively we now have a mechansim for supplying imports to an core module where we decide *at instantiation* which import to provide.
+Effectively we now have a mechanism for supplying imports to an core module where we decide *at instantiation* which import to provide.

 > Out of line aliases are called such since they are not defined *in-line* with the inline instance.
 We'll see another type of alias that allows declaring aliases inline inside of inline instance definitions.